 South Tees Hospitals

-The James Cook University Hospital and Friarage Hospital – Routine samples should be delivered to Pathology Central Specimen Reception at all times via the hospital porters service or the pneumatic tube system.
+At James Cook University Hospital and Friarage Hospital, routine samples should be delivered to Pathology Central Specimen Reception at all times via the hospital porters service or the pneumatic tube system.

 Out of hours

 Samples requiring to be transported between the Friarage and James Cook sites must be package in accordance with Department of Transportation Regulations and collected in the first instance by EVS Blood Bikes or Boro Taxis where unavailable.